Coonoor tea auction Q1 earnings fall over 28%

 There was a time when a ventilator made in India was not considered a ventilator, says Ashok Patel, Managing ...

-Earnings from the Coonoor Tea Trade Association (CTTA) auctions in the first quarter (Q1) of current calendar have fallen by 28.17 per cent over the same period last year.
+Earnings from the auctions of Coonoor Tea Trade Association (CTTA) in the first quarter (Q1) of current calendar have fallen by 28.17 per cent over the same period of 2019.

-This has happened because 16 lakh kg less tea was sold despite the prices falling by ₹17.94 a kg, reveals our analysis of the Market Reports.
+This has happened because 16 lakh kg less tea was sold despite the prices falling by ₹17.94 a kg, reveals an analysis of the market reports.

 The auctions were held only till March 20.
-Sale 13 scheduled for March 26 and 27 could not be held due to the lockdown.
+The Sale 13, scheduled for March 26 and 27, could not be held due to the lockdown.
 This was later held on April 20.

 There was a time when a ventilator made in India was not considered a ventilator, says Ashok Patel, Managing ...